Design Submission Requirements

 Email: email@example.com; or

-- It is a category A, B, C, or G fitting, as set out in the CSA B51 code and complies with the specifications and standards listed in:
+- It is a Standard Category A, B, C, or G fitting, as set out in the CSA B51 code and complies with the specifications and standards listed in: